BabylonJS/Documentation/content/features/featuresDeepDive/materials/node_material/availableNodeBlocks.md

 ### Loop

-This creates a root node that will iterate on a number of iterations (that value can be set through node.iterations or through the iterations input).
+This creates a root node that will loop through a number of iterations (that value can be set through node.iterations or through the iterations input).

     -   Inputs:
         -   input: Defines the initial value of the storage data